• Courses

 • Unlike other built-in GTM Click Variables, Click Element returns an object (meaning that it contains a lot more data than just a regular text)

-• Form Element and Click Element are basically the same variables.
+• The Form Element and Click Element are basically the same variables.
 In fact, all Click variables and their Form Variable counterparts are the same.

 • You can also create your own Element variable by having the Data Layer variable, which accesses the gtm.element key